Missing NH Girl Harmony Montgomery's Father Charged With Murdering Her

 Authorities are still asking for the public's help finding Harmony's body or providing information about how she was killed by calling or texting 603-203-6060, the state and local police 24-hour tip line

-"I ask in the memory of Harmony we all try and do something nice for a child today," Manchester Police Chief Allen Aldenberg said Monday.
+"I ask that, in memory of Harmony, we all make every effort to do something nice for a child today," an emotional Manchester Police Chief Allen Aldenberg said.

 Adam Montgomery was previously indicted on an assault charge alleging that he struck Harmony in the face in July 2019.
 He’s also accused of unrelated firearms theft charges and has pleaded not guilty.